Top Quantitative Funds 2026: Global and China Rankings

 AUM:

-• Institutional Net AUM: Approximately $67 billion (as of late 2025, after returning ~$5B to investors)
+• Institutional Net AUM: Approximately $67 billion (entering 2026, after returning ~$5B of 2025 profits to investors)

 • Gross AUM: Approximately $446 billion (per Form ADV, includes derivatives notional exposure)